BenPyton/ProceduralDungeon/ReadMe.md

 <details>
 <summary><b>How does the occlusion culling work for multiplayer?</b></summary>

 The occlusion culling is client side.
-It will show only the room where the local player is and any adjacent room.\
+It will show only the room where the local player is and any adjacent rooms.\
-Only the visibility of actors that are inside the room during the loading process will be changed by the occlusion system.
-This means that any actors (like enemies) that are spawned afterward will remain always visible.
-You need to manage the occlusion of those actors yourself if you want to.\
+You can read further details about the occlusion culling system of this plugin from the [wiki page](https://github.com/BenPyton/ProceduralDungeon/wiki/Occlusion-Culling).\
-You can also disable the occlusion culling system of the plugin from the [settings](https://github.com/BenPyton/ProceduralDungeon/wiki/Plugin-Settings) and do it yourself in another way (in UE5 the performances are worse with it enabled).
+You can also disable the occlusion culling from the [plugin's settings](https://github.com/BenPyton/ProceduralDungeon/wiki/Plugin-Settings) and do it yourself in another way.

 </details>